 Possessing a special beauty all their own, Garnet is truly a stone of commitment and love.
-It revitalizes feelings and enhances sexuality, bringing warmth, devotion, understanding, trust, sincerity, and honesty to a relationship.
+It is believed to revitalize feelings and enhance sexuality, bringing warmth, devotion, understanding, trust, sincerity, and honesty to a relationship.
 Garnet stimulates the controlled rise of kundalini energy and adds potency, heightening the effect of tantric sex and attracting a compatible partner for sexual healing.
 This stone can be very helpful in traumatic situations where there seems to be no way out.
 Supports the flow of Chi through the body which boosts detoxification of negative emotional blockages.
 Garnet dissolves ingrained behavior patterns and outworn ideas that no longer serve; it bypasses resistance or self-induced unconscious sabotage.
-Through a strong connection with the pituitary gland, garnet stimulates expanded awareness, past life recall, and out-of-body experiences.
-It activates other crystals, amplifying their effects; square-cut Garnets are said to bring business success, increases romance in relationships and enhances the laws of attraction.
+Through a strong connection with the pituitary gland, garnet stimulates expanded awareness, past-life recall, and out-of-body experiences.
+It activates other crystals, amplifying their effects; square-cut Garnets are said to bring business success, increase romance in relationships, and enhances the laws of attraction.